SkygearIO/features/features/430-passwordless/design.md

     - If multiple secondary authenticators is set up for the user, user is prompted to select one.
     - The first configured secondary authenticator is default.
-    - If secondary authentication is 'required', or 'optional' and user has secondary authenticator, user is required to perform secondary authentication.
+    - If secondary authentication is 'required', or 'if-exists' and user has secondary authenticator, user is required to perform secondary authentication.
     - If no secondary authenticators is configured:
         - If secondary authentication is 'required', user is prompted to setup a secondary authenticator.
-        - If secondary authentication is 'optional'/'off', this step is skipped.
+        - If secondary authentication is 'if-exists'/'if-requested', this step is skipped.

 For examples:
 - Simple password login: